senx/warp10-platform/DEBUGGING.md

 Go to project settings, Libraries.
 Add A new one for each plugin jar you need.
 For example, add `~/WARP10/warp10/bin/warp10-quantum-plugin-3.0.3.jar`.
 When asked by IntelliJ, select all modules.

-You can now run or debug the WarpTest class !
+You can now run or debug the WarpTest class.

+## How to use my own build ?

 When you're done, you can build a fat jar and replace the warp10 jar in your `~/WARP10/warp10/bin/` directory.
 In a separate terminal :